-POLS 2223/WOMS 2223 Women and Politics
+Women and Politics

-0.5 unit An examination of the role of women in politics, especially in Canada.
+An examination of the role of women in politics, especially in Canada.
 Topics to be treated may include: the status of women in traditional political thought and the feminist response, the political involvement of women as citizens and legislators, and women's access to power in different societies.
 (Also listed under Canadian Studies and Public Policy Studies)